About us

 Creature Conserve, Inc is a 501(c)(3) based in Rhode Island

-Why We Exist: Wildlife populations are declining around the world because of human impacts.
+Why we exist: Wildlife populations are declining around the world because of human impacts.
 We are all part of this problem, yet too few of us are part of the solution.
-Now is the time for a more inviting and inclusive approach to wildlife conservation, open to diverse perspectives from the arts, humanities, sciences, traditional ecological knowledge, and beyond.
+We strive to take a more inviting and inclusive approach to wildlife conservation, open to diverse perspectives from the arts, humanities, sciences, traditional ecological knowledge, and beyond.

-Plan: We bring together artists, designers, writers, scientists, traditional knowledge holders, and other experts in a supportive, welcoming space to learn about threats to wildlife, share empathy for animals, exchange ideas, and find opportunities for growth at the intersection of art, science, and conservation.
+What we do: We bring together artists, designers, writers, and experts with scientific and traditional knowledge in a supportive, welcoming space to learn about threats to wildlife, share empathy for animals, exchange ideas, and find opportunities for growth at the intersection of art, science, and conservation.
+Our participant programs take place in person and online and include:

-Our programs include curatorial programs, mentorship, scholarships, and workshops.
-They take place in person and online.
+Who we serve: Our organization serves two audiences: program participants and members of the general public who support our work.
 We welcome people at all skill levels, from all backgrounds, and in all countries.

 Animals Need Our Help